 GENERAL: Students will have opportunities to represent our school when students go off the property as part of a school group.
-This may be as part of a team, club, or field trip.
-Whenever students go as representatives of LME, they are ambassadors for the school and they represent us all.
-They are expected to maintain our high standards of behavior as outlined in this Code of Conduct.
+This may be a field trip, or part of a team or club.
+Whenever students go as representatives of LME, they are ambassadors for the school.
+They are expected to maintain high standards of behavior as outlined in this Code of Conduct.

-- 1. Students will follow the directions given by the adults, including any adults who are involved in running or supervising the activities, and the adults involved in transporting students. - 2.
+- 1. Students will follow directions given by the adults, including any adults who are involved in supervising the activities, and the adults involved in transporting students. - 2.
 Students will behave in a respectful manner with other students, regardless of whether they attend LME or another school. - 3.
-Students will use positive and appropriate language at all times. - 4.
-Students will clean up after themselves, and will try to leave a place better than they found it. - 5.
-Students will always remain with their assigned groups, unless specific plans have been made.
+Students will always use positive and appropriate language. - 4.
+Students will clean up after themselves and will try to leave a place better than they found it. - 5.
+Students will remain with their assigned groups, unless specific plans have been made.
 At no time will students be off the school grounds alone or unsupervised.
-Students need to be within hearing distance of an adult (eg. "call back zone" adult can call for a student to come back with them). - 6.
+Students need to be within hearing distance of an adult (e.g. adult can call for a student to come back with them). - 6.
 If a school group goes to a place that has its own set of expectations, students will follow those rules as well as their own.